UtsavBajracharya/Personal-Finance-Tracker/README.md

 # Personal-Finance-Tracker
-Expenses Tracking System Using Django
+Expenses Tracking System Using Flask

-This project demonstrates building a complete Django website with JavaScript.
+This project demonstrates building a complete Flask website with JavaScript.
 Learn to implement CRUD operations, database setup, and user authentication features.
-The project includes Ajax search and data visualization using Chart.js.